 The review process should be dynamic.
 It implies close performance measurement focused on quality in relation to pre-specified acceptance criteria or predefined ranges.

-Remember that you can now access our ICH GCP E6 (R2) for Investigators and Clinical Research staff online course below:
+Remember that you can now access our CLINICAL QUALITY RISK MANAGEMENT online course below: